 Spindleshanks Tahoe presents a fantastic menu with influences from around the globe.
 Try the Ginger Lemongrass Brick Chicken, the Loin of Pork Schnitzel, or the Griddled Rainbow Trout.

 The wonderfully curated wine and after-dinner drink list are truly extensive.
 Each bottle has its purpose, pairing beautifully with the food.

 We began with a small plate of Softshell Crab on top of tender Hoisin Pork Belly.
 The flavors and textures were superb.
 The softshell crab was lightly battered, both crisp and meaty, and the pork belly was tender and flavorful.
 It came on a bed of Chipotle Slaw and was topped with Curry Aioli.

 Next came a bowl of PEI Mussels—in a White Wine Sauce with Garlic, Shallots, and Tomato.
 The dish is finished with a dash of Pernod, giving it an element of savory that was beyond incredible.

 Rounding off the meal were Braised Short Ribs in a Red Wine Reduction Sauce with smooth, creamy Garlic Mashed Potatoes.
 The deep, full beef flavor hits your taste buds as the tender meat falls apart on your fork.
 Everything here is made and served with the utmost care.

-Dessert brought a yummy scoop of Coconut Macadamia Nut Gelato, made in house, along with a scrumptious Apple Tart.
-We left Spindleshanks already plotting our next visit.
+Dessert brought a yummy scoop of Coconut Macadamia Nut Gelato, made in-house, along with a scrumptious Apple Tart.
+We left Spindleshanks already for plotting our next visit.
 This is an ideal “something for everybody” restaurant in King’s Beach.

 9983 Cove Street // +1-530-546-7529